Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Analysis from 550 C to 800 C

 \subsection{Device Performance}

 Overall, the resonant characteristics follow the same trend as earlier annealing rounds, with the exception of a resonant frequency downshift, and the \emph{Q} experiences significant improvements in the late annealing rounds.
 The wideband admittance of the example resonator is shown in Fig. 14.
-The admittances of the individual modes are shown in Figs. 15-17, and the extracted resonance parameters are given in Tables IX-XI.
+The admittances of the individual modes are shown in Figs. 15-17, and the extracted resonance parameters are given in Tables XI-XIII.
 After the 600 $^\circ$C anneal, the resonant frequency is lower compared to the post-550 $^\circ$C anneal round resonant frequency.
 This is the same annealing round where the Ti disappears from the DAD rocking cruves.
 In modes 2 and 3, the resonant frequency increases after a 650 $^\circ$C anneal and subsequent anneal rounds, but mode 1's resonant frequency only starts increasing after the 700 $^\circ$C anneal.
-The overall increase in resonant frequency across the modes can be attributed to increased stress and strain after annealing.
+The overall increase in resonant frequency across the modes can be attributed to increased stress and strain after annealing, which increases the speed of sound in the LN.
+Since the acoustic wavelength remains fixed due to the interdigitated electrode dimensions, the resonant frequency increases.
 After the 700 $^\circ$C anneal, all modes exhibit \emph{Q}s larger than their initial value.
 Modes 2 and 3 have significant \emph{Q} improvements of over 100\% compared to their original value after the 700 $^\circ$C anneal, as well as after the 650 $^\circ$C anneal for mode 2.
 In addition to the metal resistivity decreasing for functional devices, some of the resonator's anchors break (Fig. 10).
 Less electrical energy is lost because of lower resistivity, and less mechanical energy is lost because the resonator can vibrate more freely compared to when all the anchors are intact.
+Overall, the changes in \emph{Q} do not directly correlate with the change in metal resistivity, suggesting a significant \emph{Q} contribution from the LN’s elasticity as it changes after annealing rounds.
 The origins of the frequency drifting and \emph{Q} changes are quite intriguing for future work, but are out of the scope for this work on thermal endurance.
+Future work on quantifying high-temperature damage through multi-physics coupling models could be of interest.